Split-kl and PAC-Bayes-split-kl Inequalities for Ternary Random Variables: Experiments

 \section{Experiments}

-We investigate the performance of the PAC-Bayes-split-$\kl$ inequality under two settings on several data sets from UCI and LibSVM repositories~\citep{UCI,libsvm}.
+We evaluate the performance of the PAC-Bayes-split-$\kl$ inequality in linear classification and in weighted majority vote using several data sets from UCI and LibSVM repositories~\citep{UCI,libsvm}.
 An overview of the data sets is provided in Appendix~\ref{app:sec:datasets}.
-We reproduce the experimental setups of \citet{MGG20} and \citet{WMLIS21}.
+For linear classification we reproduce the experimental setup of \citet{MGG20}, and for the weighted majority vote we reproduce the experimental setup of \citet{WMLIS21}.